Which nutrition certification is best for you?

 Unit 1: The Precision Nutrition approach

-This is where you’ll be introduced to the methodologies and proprietary systems that make Precision Nutrition what it is which is super successful.
+This is where you’ll be introduced to the methodologies and proprietary systems that make Precision Nutrition what it is, which is super successful.

 Unit 2: The Science of Nutrition

 In this unit, you’re introduced to the fundamental concepts of nutritional science.
+All nutrition certifications should teach the science of nutrition in some form.

 You will learn the biochemistry of metabolic activity and how nutrition interacts with the body and its systems.